Letter to Unitholders

 President and Chief Executive Officer

 All figures are presented in Canadian dollars unless otherwise noted.
-The information in this letter should be read in conjunction with the REIT’s audited annual consolidated financial statements for the years ended December 31, 2023, 2022 and 2021 and the REIT’s annual Management’s Discussion and Analysis (“MD&A”) for 2023, 2022 and 2021.
+The information in this letter should be read in conjunction with Artis Real Estate Investment Trust’s (“Artis” or the “REIT”) audited annual consolidated financial statements for the years ended December 31, 2024, 2023 and 2022 and the REIT’s annual Management’s Discussion and Analysis (“MD&A”) for 2024, 2023 and 2022.
 These documents are available on SEDAR+ at www.sedarplus.ca or on Artis’s website at www.artisreit.com.

 Certain statements contained in this letter are “forward-looking statements” within the meaning of applicable securities laws.
 Forward-looking statements reflect management’s expectations regarding the future growth, results of operations, performance, prospects and opportunities of Artis.
 Without limiting the foregoing, the words “expects”, “anticipates”, “intends”, “estimates”, “projects”, and similar expressions are intended to identify forward-looking statements.
 Readers are cautioned not to place undue reliance on forward-looking statements.